INN/news-quiz/readme.txt

 = How do I style the quiz? =

-The quiz comes with a very limited stylesheet by default.
+The quiz comes with a very limited default stylesheet.
+You can style the quiz by editing your theme's stylesheet.

 == Screenshots ==